Night watch on a working ship bridge with rough weather outside and old maritime superstition in the air

 Written for seafarers Reviewed for accuracy by crew who have stood the watch.

-Modern seafarers work with radar, ECDIS, GMDSS, AIS, weather routing, company procedures, and port-state inspections.
-They also still hear old stories: do not rename a ship without care, do not mock the weather, do not ignore the feeling that something is wrong.
+Modern seafarers work with radar, ECDIS, GMDSS, AIS, weather routing, company procedures, and port state inspections.
+They also still hear the old stories.
+Do not rename a ship without care.
+Do not mock the weather.
+Do not ignore the feeling that something is wrong.

 That does not mean professional crew believe every myth.
 It means sea culture remembers.
 Before digital navigation and satellite calls, sailors used stories to explain risk, respect the ocean, and pass warnings from one generation to the next.